 Coping and support

 It's quite possible for girls and women with triple X syndrome to lead full and happy lives.
-However, sometimes help and support is needed.
+However, sometimes help and support are needed.
 Both you and your child may benefit from these strategies:

 - Connect with others.
 Support groups provide help and support for people with X and Y chromosome disorders and their families.
 They offer information and advice on coping, as well as ways to meet and talk with others in similar situations.
 Ask your child's doctor or therapist if there is a local support group for people with similar types of disorders.
-You can also contact AXYS — association for X and Y chromosome variations.
+You can also contact AXYS — Association for X and Y Chromosome Variations.

 - Look for disability support resources.
 Coping with a learning disability is challenging.
 Get information on available services and sources of support.
 One example is the National Center for Learning Disabilities.
-Ask your daughter's school or therapist for information on additional resources.
+Ask your child's school or therapist for information on additional resources.

 - Find ways to relieve stress.
 It's natural to feel overwhelmed at times.
 Talk about your concerns with a trusted friend or family member to help relieve your stress.
 Take some time for yourself doing something you like to do.
 Seek the help of outside caregivers who can give you a break from time to time.